MRPHarris/SampleQueue/README.md

 Text files are collated together using the `generate_logfile()` function.
 This operates by identifying all the text files in the specified folder, importing them with `readLines()`, then combining them together into a ‘log file’.
-The run sheet is also appended.
+The run sheet is also appended during this process.
 Typically .txt files in the imported folder will be limited to the Aqualog-produced log (AqualogSampleQLog.txt), but any user-generated .txt files will also be included provided they are in the same folder as all the other data files.
+I typically include a small text file that contains my notes about the run and the calibration values used at the time of run, including the normalisation value (e.g. RU norm factor, QSU norm factor).

 ### .opj project files